 If nothing else, ivermectin is anti-inflammatory by virtue of being a potent inhibitor of .

 Given the potential for HeV to spread to other horses and to humans, it is reasonable to ask whether we should even be attempting to treat HeV infection in horses.
 I would answer that with an emphatic yes!
 It's not the politically correct answer, but it's a medically sound one — not to mention a compassionate one.

-As I discuss in the multi-part article on HeV in horses, HeV infection is not universally fatal in horses; some infected horses recover — and others don't even become ill when infected with HeV.
+As I discuss in my multi-part article on HeV in horses, HeV infection is not universally fatal in horses (nor in humans); some infected horses recover — and others don't even become ill when infected with HeV.
 Furthermore, experimental studies have shown that HeV is not highly contagious.

 Yes, let's isolate any suspect case while awaiting HeV test results.
-And let's take all appropriate precautions with personal protective equipment to ensure that we don't become infected ourselves or spread the virus when handling these horses.
+And let's take other appropriate precautions, such as using personal protective equipment, to ensure that we don't become infected ourselves or spread the virus to other animals.
 But let's also treat these sick horses while we're waiting!

 Quite apart from the fact that ivermectin blocks a normal and necessary nuclear transporter protein, ivermectin is still one of the most important anthelminthic drugs we have for horses.
 Overuse speeds the development of drug resistance in parasites, not just to ivermectin but to all other drugs in its class (abamectin, moxidectin, etc.).

 If you are choosing not to vaccinate your horse against HeV, then save the ivermectin for situations in which there is a fairly high degree of risk that your horse has been exposed to HeV, whether from a sick horse or directly from flying-foxes.
 And then use it only for the period of high risk.